Reprise: Musical theater

 In RENT, the song, "I'll Cover You" gets a reprise at Angel's funeral.
 It is sung primarily by Collins and is slower and more emotional to reflect Collins' emotional state.
 Nearing the end of the song, the rest of the company begins singing a slower version of the first verse of "Seasons of Love".
 In addition, the second half of "Goodbye Love" features the piano playing an instrumental which is a faster version of the instrumental in "Halloween".

-In Hamilton, the song, "Best Of Wives, And Best Of Women" reprises the song "It's Quiet Uptown" with the same melody and similar lyrics, along with The Story Of Tonight being reprised several times.
+In Hamilton, the song, "Best of Wives and Best of Women" reprises the song "It's Quiet Uptown" with the same melody and similar lyrics, along with "The Story of Tonight" and "Ten Duel Commandments" being reprised several times.

 In Frozen, the song, "For The First Time In Forever (reprise)" reprises the song "For The First Time In Forever" by Kristen Bell and Idina Menzel.
 Both versions are sung by the same artists.

+In the Gilbert and Sullivan operetta Iolanthe, the song "If you go in you're sure to win", sung by the Chancellor and his two lordly friends, gets a reprise in the final song "Soon as we may, off and away", sung by the whole ensemble, with the same melody, but with only two verses instead of three.

 Winner reprise

 In musical competitions, it's named reprise or winner reprise to the winner's last performance, once its victory is proclaimed, and before the end of show.
 This tradition began in San Remo Festival (1951) and was adopted by several competitions, as Eurovision Song Contest.